keeno12/intro-machine-learning/README.md

 ----

 #### FAQs Again for anyone who just came in:

-- WIFI: `Galvanize Guest Seattle` | Password is posted on the wall
+- WIFI: `g|Events` | Password is `learningcommunity`
-- Bathrooms: Behind you down the hall to the left
-- Kitchen outside back classroom door with Coffee & Tea!
-- Snacks + water in back of room

-##### Get to this repo!

-URL: ml.sage.codes

 ##### Setup

 - Moderen web browser
 - Google account

 # What is Machine Learning:

 To put it very simply Machine Learning can usually be thought of using a statistical model built based on a dataset to solve a problem.

 Instead of explicitly programming an algorithm to do a specific task, we let it "learn" from data to find patterns and inference.